• SEO Tips

 Therefore, this ?p=1 duplicate should be 301 redirected to the www.example.com/mattresses/memory-foam-mattresses page, with all internal links updated to reflect the change.

-Another easy-to-forget pagination problem is with canonical tags.
+Another easy-to-forget pagination problem is with canonical tags, so it’s a good idea to check for any issues with a free tool like Attrock Canonical Tag Checker.
 Often the ?p=2, ?p=3 pages are referencing the first paginated page in their canonical tags.

 Referencing the first page on all paginated pages tells search engines the pages are the same as the first page, meaning crawlers may not crawl the other pages or follow the links to the products from them.
 Make them self-referencing!